Machine learning phase transitions of the three-dimensional Ising universality class

-The last decade has witnessed quite a few exciting explorations of identifying phase transitions in the Ising model by using both supervised and unsupervised ML techniques~\cite{IsingZ21,IsingZ22,CNNIsing1,MLIsing1,MLIsing2,MLIsing3,MLIsing4,MLIsing5,MLIsing6,MLIsing7,CNNIsing2,CNNIsing4,Feature2DIsing,MLIsing8,CNNIsing3,CriticalandRG1,MLIsing9,MLIsing10}.
-It has been shown that ML method is able to recognize phases and phase transitions in various 2D Ising Hamiltonians~\cite{CNNIsing1,MLIsing1,MLIsing2,MLIsing3,MLIsing4}.
+The last decade has witnessed several exciting explorations into identifying phase transitions in the Ising model using both supervised and unsupervised ML techniques~\cite{IsingZ21,IsingZ22,CNNIsing1,MLIsing1,MLIsing2,MLIsing3,MLIsing4,MLIsing5,MLIsing6,MLIsing7,CNNIsing2,CNNIsing4,Feature2DIsing,MLIsing8,CNNIsing3,CriticalandRG1,MLIsing9,MLIsing10}.
+It has been shown that ML method is able to recognize phases and phase transitions in various two-dimensional(2D) Ising Hamiltonians~\cite{CNNIsing1,MLIsing1,MLIsing2,MLIsing3,MLIsing4}.
 The order parameters of multiple types of models can be learned by the weight parameters in the hidden layers of the neural networks~\cite{MLIsing5,MLIsing6,MLIsing7,CNNIsing2,CNNIsing4,Feature2DIsing}.
-This allows the statistical finite-size scaling analysis to locate the critical temperature and the important critical exponents~\cite{MLIsing8,CNNIsing3}.
-Furthermore, it is found that the critical region of the Ising system could also be identified and the symmetry that drives the transition can be reconstructed from the performance of the ML process~\cite{IsingZ22}.
-However, most majority of current investigations focus on the 2D model and the studies are restricted to only the second-order phase transition of the Ising model.
-A systematic investigation on the phase diagram and the first-order transition of the 3D Ising model still remains unexplored using the ML methods.
+This allows the statistical finite-size scaling analysis to locate the critical temperature and important critical exponents~\cite{MLIsing8,CNNIsing3}.
+Furthermore, the critical region of the Ising system can be identified, and the symmetry that drives the transition can be reconstructed from the performance of the ML process~\cite{IsingZ22}.
+However, the majority of current investigations focus on the 2D model, and studies are restricted to only the second-order phase transition of the Ising model.
+A systematic investigation on the phase diagram and first-order transition of the 3D Ising model remains unexplored using ML methods.